Procedure Guide ·Blood Panel ·2026

 7Does pet insurance cover blood work for dogs?

-Diagnostic blood work ordered to investigate illness or injury is covered by most accident and illness policies — included as part of the condition claim.
-Routine wellness blood work is not covered by standard policies but may be partially covered by wellness add-ons.
+Work to investigate illness/injury is covered by most policies as part of the condition claim.
+Routine wellness work not covered by standard policies but may be covered by wellness add-ons.

 Marcel Janik, founder of RealVetCost